James Purdon Martin: Biography

 Martin's book The Basal Ganglia and Posture (1967) includes case histories and clinical observations of a large group of patients with post-encephalitic Parkinsonism who were long-stay patients at Highlands Hospital, Winchmore Hill.

+Martin married in 1922, was bereaved in 1937, and married again in 1947.
+He married Dr. Majorie Ada Blandy (1892-1937) in 1922.
+His second marriage, in 1947, was to Janet Smiles Ferguson (nee Nichols) (1895-1978).

 There were two sons from his first marriage.
 There were no children from his second marriage.